 The surname Eglischant was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.

 This web page shows only a small excerpt of our Eglischant research.
 Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616, 1612, 1642 and 1616 are included under the topic Early Eglischant History in all our PDF Extended History products and printed products wherever possible.

 In various documents Eglischant has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 Eaglesham, Eagleson, Egglesham, Eglischane and others.

 Early Notables of the Eglischant family (pre 1700)

-Migration of the Eglischant family to the New World and Oceana
+Migration of the Eglischant family

 Numerous Scottish settlers settled along the east coast of the colonies that would become the United States and Canada.
 Others traveled to the open country of the west.
 At the time of the American War of Independence, some remained in the United States, while those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The highland games and Clan societies that sprang up across North America in the 20th century have helped many Scots to recover parts of their lost traditions.
 Research into passenger and immigration lists has revealed some of the very first Eglischants to arrive in North America: Mr. Eagleson landed in Boston Massachusetts in 1768.